-Why you need to look beyond Office 365 built-in archiving
+Why you need to look beyond built-in office 365 archive

-Office 365’s built-in archiving capability for mail may be adequate for basic use cases – but can get overwhelmed pretty quickly.
+Office 365 email archiving may be adequate for basic use cases – but can get overwhelmed pretty quickly.

 Customers with Microsoft Office 365 E3 licenses and above are essentially led to believe they have an unlimited mailbox size.
 In reality, they have a mailbox that can be set to a maximum of 100GB, and an unlimited amount of space for archive email.

-It is important to understand how the archiving with Office 365 works.
+It is important to understand how archiving with Office 365 works.
 So, let’s get started.

 How Office 365 Archive works

 First off, archiving is turned OFF by default and has to be turned ON by the administrator – for each mailbox individually.
 Once this is done, the archive shows up as if it were a separate folder in the user’s view within Outlook or Outlook on the web.

-The archive size isn’t unlimited by default- it is set to 100GB at start.
+The archive size isn’t unlimited by default- it is set to 100GB at the start.
 But the administrator can choose to enable “auto-expanding archiving”.
 Once this is in place, when that archive folder reaches a 90% threshold, Office 365 automatically adds in additional space in the form of another archive folder.

 When a user is searching for emails, if some of their folders (or portions of their folders) have moved to the auto-expanding archive, they need to search those folders separately.
-If they have multiple such storage segments that have been added over time, then each of those need to be searched separately.
+If they have multiple such storage segments that have been added over time, then each of those needs to be searched separately.
 And if there are sub-folders under such folders, each sub-folder needs to be searched separately.

 Users can copy messages back and forth from the primary and archive folder.
 They may also go and delete email out of the archive if they wish to.
 So, the archive isn’t an immutable, tamper-proof copy.